 - What are we hoping to achieve?

-- What tone do we want our content to convey, could it be serious or witty, complex or simple?
+- What tone do we want our content to convey; should it be serious or light, quirky or conventional?

 - What conventions should the website follow, if any?

-- What media is best suited to carry the information, e.g. does it require sound or moving images?
+- What media is best suited to carry the content; text or imagery, animation, audio or video?
+Interactivity?

-Probably the most important aspect of website 'structural design' is how you breakdown the content into logical sections (Main Areas, Pages, Headers, Sub-Headers, Lists, etc).
-As a general rule, things should be kept short and sweet.
-You need to create a strong hierarchy for the site and breakdown content into small units.
+Probably the most important aspect of website 'structural design' is how you breakdown the content into logical groupings: Sections, Sub-Sections, Pages/Views, Headers, Sub-Headers, Lists, etc. As a general rule, keep things short, sweet and easy to digest.
+Create a well-defined hierarchy and breakdown content into small units.

-It is a good idea to create a graphical schema/flowchart/sitemap for the site.
-This can help you visualise a logical hierarchy, and to see how easily information will be accessed.
-It will also help others to understand how your website is structured.
+Producing a graphical schema/flowchart/sitemap for your site can help you visualise a logical hierarchy, showing how easily information can be accessed, etc. It will also help others to easily see how your website could be structured.